Hensel minimality I

-More generally, we can expand $\Lval$ with function symbols for the elements of any separated analytic structures in the sense of \cite{CLip}, or of any strictly converging analytic structure in the sense of \cite{CLips}. \item If $\Tomin$ is the theory of a power-bounded o-minimal expansion of a real closed field, then the theory of $\Tomin$-convex valued fields in the sense of \cite{DL.Tcon1} is $1$-h-minimal.
-Recall that a $\Tomin$-convex valued fields is obtained by taking a (sufficiently big) model $K$ of $\Tomin$ and turning it into a valued field using the convex closure of an elementary substructure $K_0 \prec K$ as valuation ring; see Section~\ref{sec:Tcon} for details. \end{enumerate}
+\begin{enumerate} \item The theory of Henselian valued fields of equi-characteristic $0$ in the pure valued field language is $\omega$-h-minimal. \item The theory stays $\omega$-h-minimal if we expand the valued field by analytic functions (forming an analytic structure as in \cite{CLip} or \cite{CLips}): For example, we can consider the theory of a field $K = k((t))$ with $\cha k = 0$, in a language containing all analytic functions $\cO_K^n \to K$ for all $n$, where analytic here means that the function is given by evaluating a $t$-adically converging power series in $x\in \cO_K^n$ (see Section 3.4 of \cite{CLips}). \item If $\Tomin$ is the theory of a power-bounded o-minimal expansion of a real closed field, then the theory of $\Tomin$-convex valued fields in the sense of \cite{DL.Tcon1} is $1$-h-minimal.
+Recall that a $\Tomin$-convex valued fields is obtained by taking a (sufficiently big) model $K$ of $\Tomin$ and turning it into a valued field using the convex closure of an elementary substructure $K_0 \prec K$ as valuation ring; see Section~\ref{sec:Tcon} for details. \item Any expansion of the structure by predicates on Cartesian powers of $\RV$ preserves $0$-, $1$- and $\omega$-h-minimality (Theorem~\ref{thm:resp:h}). \item The notion of $\omega$-h-minimality is preserved under coarsening of the valuation (see Corollary~\ref{cor:coarse}).
+In \cite[Theorem~2.2.7]{CHRV}, it is proved that $1$-h-min is also preserved under coarsening of the valuation. \end{enumerate}

-In addition, Hensel minimality is preserved under several modifications of the language: \begin{enumerate} \item Any expansion of the language by predicates on Cartesian powers of $\RV$ preserves $0$-, $1$- and $\omega$-h-minimality (Theorem~\ref{thm:resp:h}). \item In addition, $\omega$-h-minimality is also preserved under coarsening of the valuation (Corollary~\ref{cor:coarse}). \end{enumerate} Motivated by the robustness of $\omega$-h-minimality as in (\ref{it:coars-rob}), we make the passage to mixed characteristic: \begin{enumerate} \item In Subsection~\ref{ssec:mixed}, we give a condition on valued fields of mixed characteristic (using a coarsening) which implies that many results from this paper carry over with only small modifications.
-That condition is satisfied by the pure valued field language and by analytic structures as in (2) above. \end{enumerate}